Astroua/TurbuStat/docs/index.rst

 TurbuStat
 =========

-TurbuStat provides a set of analysis tools for comparing astronomical radio datacubes, as well as column density or integrated intensity images.
+TurbuStat provides a set of analysis tools for comparing astronomical radio datacubes, as well as column density, integrated intensity or cube moment maps.
 Each statistic returns a measure of "distance" between the two datasets.

+The source code is hosted `here <https://github.com/Astroua/TurbuStat>`_.
+Contributions to the code base are very much welcome!
+If you find any issues in the package, please make an `issue on github <https://github.com/Astroua/TurbuStat/issues>` or contact the developers at the email on `this page <https://github.com/e-koch>`.
+Thank you!

 This package was developed by: